-Walter Moore, CEO of Cognitive Harmony Technologies (CHT), is one of the main architects of this in Illinois and is leading the collaboration with Harvest 360 to bring these tools to market.
+Walter Moore, CEO of Cognitive Harmony Technologies (CHT), is one of the main architects of the software in Illinois.
+He is leading the collaboration with Harvest 360 to bring these tools to market.

 “We are excited to have Harvest 360 on board as the enabler to bring these tools to social equity applicants,” Moore said.
 “With Harvest focused on the market side, we can drive product development internally based on real market needs, creating an innovation feedback loop capable of bringing unprecedented accessibility to the cannabis industry.”

 Developing Cannabis Tech

 Harvest 360 has 50,000 pages of Standard Operating Procedures (SOP)s that encompasses everything related to the application process.
 They can use their database of information to train the computers and robots.